Osolat/fluttershy-face2face/README.md

 - Support new p2p topologies
     - Find a way to establish 'strong' clients from 'weak' clients
+    - Find a way to mash video streams together (audio)

 - Display different tabs with content for all users
     - Tabs include images, or simple display files